Wharton MBA Core 9.5 course units

 The following two courses are required of all students:

-- Health Services System, HCMG 841
+- Introduction to Health Management and Economics, HCMG 841

 - Health Care Field Application Project, HCMG 653 (It is taken in the second semester of the first year.
 Five or six person “teams” are assigned to consult to a health-related firm on a current management problem).